Skip to main content

 stk create infra my-infra-name --starter my-studio/my-stack@3.0.0/starter-name

--r, --remote <git-url>Defines the URL of the remote Git repository that is used as the project source.
-If not provided, the remote repository will not be configured and you must do the process manually.
+-r, --remote <git-url>Sets the URL of the remote Git repository used as the project origin.
+If not provided, a remote repository will not be configured and you must set it manually.

--sgi, --skip-git-initUse this option to not initialize a Git repository during Infrastructure creation.
+-sgi, --skip-git-initUse this option to avoid initializing a Git repository when creating the Infrastructure.

 stk create infra my-infra-name --skip-git-init

--d, --descriptionDefines a description of your Infrastructure and its purpose.
+-d, --descriptionSets a description for your Infrastructure and its purpose.

-stk create infra my-app-name --description "my infra description"
+stk create infra my-infra-name --description "my infra description"

--q, --non-interactiveIt does not ask the user for input parameters and returns an error if any required parameter is not provided.
+-q, --non-interactiveDoes not prompt the user for input parameters and returns an error if any required parameter is missing.

 stk create infra my-infra-name --non-interactive

--sp, --spec [TEXT]Path to the specification file that contains the inputs and connections data for each applied Plugin.
+-sp, --spec [TEXT]Path to the specification file that contains input and connection data for each applied Plugin.

 stk create infra my-infra-name --spec /home/user/specs-folder/infra.yaml